kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 However, then it becomes impossible for a workload to opt into both `restartPolicy: FastOnSuccess` and `restartPolicy: Rapid`.

+##### Related: `Succeeded` vs `Rapid`ly failing: who's getting the better deal?

+When both a flat rate `Succeeded` and a `Rapid` implementation were combined in this proposal, depending on the variation of the initial value, the first few restarts of a failed container would be faster than a successful container, which at first look seems backwards.

+!["A graph showing the intersection of delay curves between a linear rate for success and an exponential rate for rapid failures"](successvsrapidwhenfailed.png "success vs rapid CrashLoopBackoff dcay")

+However, based on the use cases, this is still correct because the goal of restarting failed containers is to take maximum advantage of quickly recoverable situations, while the goal of restarting successful containers is only to get them to run again sometime and not penalize them with longer waits later when they've behaving as expected.

 ### Front loaded decay with interval
 In an effort
 to anticipate API server stability ahead of the experiential data we can collect